sravaninaalam/Foodorder/README.md

 Redux store==>   const items=useSelector(store=>store.slice_name.state) We have to make sure that which portion of the store we are subscribing to .
-We always need to subscribe to part whichever we are required. useSelector(store=>store) ===> Doing this is not a good practice because Whenever any slice updates unnecessarily m component is subscribing.Its not necessary so always subscribe to particular portion of store
+We always need to subscribe to part whichever we are required. useSelector(store=>store) ===> Doing this is not a good practice because Whenever any slice updates unnecessarily m component is subscribing.Its not necessary so always subscribe to a particular portion of the store

+Vanilla Redu(older redux)==>Don't mutate state..In new redux i.e RTK we can mutate the state but in bts redux uses immer to do all of this